daskol/telepyth/README.md

 #### TelePyth Client

-TelepythClient allows to notify telegram user with @telepyth\_bot, send a figure and markdown messages directly without using magics.
+TelepythClient allows to send notifications, figures and markdown messages directly without using magics.

 ```python
     from telepyth import TelepythClient